 Chicago utilizes mechanical street sweepers to remove debris and litter from streets.

-Street sweeping requests should be made to city’s request line at 3-1-1 or click on the button below to make your request.
+Street sweeping requests should be made to city’s request line at 3-1-1 or click here.

 Snow and Leaf Removal

 Be a good neighbor and offer help to those in your community who are physically unable to clear their own sidewalks.
-To volunteer as a Snow Angel or read FAQs on snow removal see the City’s webpage.
+To read FAQs on snow removal see the City’s webpage.

 Garbage & Recycling Collection